loopandlearn/news/docs/index.md

 ### <span translate="no">iOS 17</span>

-We still do not recommend updating your phone to iOS 17.
+We still recommend waiting to update your phone to iOS 17.0.1.
 But when you do the update, this is what you can expect:

 * It may take some time for Apple Health to be available (this is common with major updates)
     * Plan ahead - stable glucose, no meals soon